 We are accelerating implementation of the Climate Change Act through institutional strengthening, climate finance access, and inclusive local action.

-Understanding the Opportunity As global climate finance discussions gain momentum, country platforms have emerged as a key mechanism for aligning international and national efforts to mobilise finance at scale.
+Understanding the opportunity As global climate finance discussions gain momentum, country platforms have emerged as a key mechanism for aligning international and national efforts to mobilise finance at scale.
 Their growing prominence was underscored at COP30, where 13 countries and one region announced plans to develop new platforms.
 At their core, country platforms aim to … Continued

 Advancing Waste Projects in Africa Advancing Waste Projects in Africa Advancing Waste Projects in Africa